getmash/wordpress-mash-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Setup and configure Mash Wallet on your wordpress site.
+Setup and configure Mash on your wordpress site to enable you to monetize your content.

 == Description ==